 MIKE PESCA, BYLINE: Hey.

 PESCA: Yeah.
 So, Mexico's having a terrible season.
-They do happen to be the most popular national team in the United States, by the way - eight million people tune in to watch the Mexico games on U.S. television; one and a half million people to watch the U.S. games.
+They do happen to be the most popular national team in the United States, by the way - 8 million people tune in to watch the Mexico games on U.S. television; 1 and a half million people to watch the U.S. games.
 But that's cool.
 That's OK.
 The United States was trailing Panama.
 The United States is having a great qualifying season.
 They're already going to make the World Cup.
-They don't really have to win but they're a prideful bunch.
+They don't really have to win, but they're a prideful bunch.
 They want to win.
-Not playing their starters.
+They're not playing their starters.
 And in extra time, which is like the name implies - when the game's almost over - they score not one but two goals.
-They eliminate Panama and therefore Mexico has life.
+They eliminate Panama and therefore, Mexico has life.
 The guy who scored the last goal, Graham Zusi, is being hailed as a saint in Mexico.
-The Mexican newspapers have headlines like: Gracias Tio Sam, which is a great headline 'cause I understand all the words.
+The Mexican newspapers have headlines like: Gracias Tio Sam - which is a great headline 'cause I understand all the words.
 They couldn't be more thrilled with what the United States did for them.

 PESCA: Right.
-And that's why the debate's fueling - it's even going into the match.
-People were saying, you know, maybe the United States should just lose.
+And that's why the debate fueling this - even going into the match, people were saying, you know, maybe the United States should just lose.
 Ha-ha-ha, wouldn't that really stick it to Mexico?
-And I say, no, though that would stick it to Mexico.
+And I say, no - though that would stick it to Mexico.
 I was looking at this.
 Mexico has an incredible home-field advantage, one of the greatest home-field advantages in sports.
 They play in...

 MARTIN: There you go.
 You need to play where the air is thin, apparently.
 NPR's Mike Pesca.
 Mike, thanks so much.